-What are the In-Town Intramural (IT) and Travel (BAYS) programs?
+What are the Sudbury Soccer League (SSL) and Travel (BAYS) programs?

 SYSA supports both an "In-Town" and a "Travel" soccer program.
-Both the Fall and Spring seasons are 10 weeks (games) long.
+In both the Fall and Spring seasons The In Town (SSL) league is 9 weeks long and the Travel program 10 weeks long.

 U8 and younger: All players in the under 8 age group play an in-town schedule in competition with other town teams.
 Theoretically, we try to make all the teams even in terms of talent.
 However, we have no way of predicting the ever-changing soccer talents of 5, 6 and 7 year old children.
 As a general rule of thumb, U6's play 3v3, U7's and U8's play 4v4.

-U9 and U10: In the under 9/10 age bracket, all teams play 6v6 soccer and players have the choice of Travel (BAYS) or In-Town.
+U9 and U10: In the under 9/10 age bracket, all teams play 6v6 soccer and players have the choice of Travel (BAYS) or In-Town (SSL).

 U11 and older: All players in the under 11 age group and older play on BAYS-affiliated travel teams.
 This is due to decreasing numbers of registered players as they grow older and the transition from 6v6 to 8v8 and 11v11 soccer.
 As a result, we cannot form enough town teams to make up a sensible schedule of town games.
-Under 11 and U12 players use the 8v8 format.
-We transition to 11v11 soccer in the under 14 age group.
+U11 and U12 players use the 8v8 format.
+We transition to 11v11 soccer in the U14 age group.

 The SYSA participates in the BAYS (Boston Area Youth Soccer, Inc.) Program to provide structure for it's travel program.
 We form over 50 travel teams playing against teams from other towns.
 Within BAYS, Division I teams are the most skilled, Division II teams are next most skilled, and so on -- at any age level.
 Divisions III, IV, and V may have more than one team from Sudbury placed in different sections within the same Division.